For strong, bouncy, and well-defined curls, our hair needs a balance of protein and moisture.

 High porosity hair

-- Highly porous hair strands have more gaps & tears that quickly absorb/ loose moisture leading to tangles and frizzy strands
+- Highly porous hair strands have more gaps & tears that quickly absorb/lose moisture leading to tangles and frizzy strands

-- Hydrolyzed protein seals these gaps to increase strength & thickness of hair strands
+- Hydrolyzed protein seals these gaps to increase the strength & thickness of hair strands

 - Seek products with protein for healthier curls